 - Communicate with family & user effectively

-But have a look at that list – that’s a job, that is advertised, paid, with holiday pay and defined set of hours.
-They’ll have some form of training on their roles, work with teams, have essential equipment, learn about moving/ handling safely and have support from their co-workers and employers.
+Look at that list – that’s a job, that is advertised, paid, with holiday pay and a defined set of hours.
+They’ll have some form of training on their roles, work with teams, have the essential equipment, learn about moving/ handling safely and have support from their co-workers and employers.
 They are valued for their work.

 - care for someone for more than 35 hours per week,